ScriptsForData/dpress/README.md

 ```Bash
 dpress <file>
 ```
 The script will detect if is rar or zip extension and use the tool with their arguments.
 The output will go to a new directory with compressed file name.

-### Arguments:
-You can give to script some arguments to get different behavior:
+To extra options use the following arguments:

 | Argument | Description                                                                                 |
 |----------|---------------------------------------------------------------------------------------------|